nodejs/node/doc/api/url.md

 Upon assigning a value to the port, the value will first be converted to a string using `.toString()`.

-If that string is invalid, but it begins with a number, the leading number is assigned to `port`.
+If that string is invalid but it begins with a number, the leading number is assigned to `port`.
 Otherwise, or if the number lies outside the range denoted above, it is ignored.